senzub/frontend-interview-questions/JS.md

 iife - returns what f returns

+<a name="scope"></a>
 ### Scope

+#### Definition of Scope
+- Set of access of variables
+- Set of rules that determine access to variables, or how variables are
+  - found
+  - stored
+  - accessed later
+- Also more than one scope
+  - global scope
+  - function scope
+  - block scope
+  - nested scope

+- Two types of declarations:
+  1. function
+  2. variable

+    Variable is split into
+    LHS - var a;
+    RHS - a = 2;
+	LHS statement
+	LHS lookup

+	LHS - not necessarily left, but look for container/variable to assign look up, assign
+	implicit parameter assignment
+	a = 2, LHS

+	RHS - not necessarily right, but look upvalue calling function, var,
+	foo(), foo is RHS

+1. When encountering JS declaration, functions are collected variable declarations split in two, first part collected

+  var a = 2;     =>    var a;
+2. If this variable already exists, skip
+3. If dne, create new
+4. Then later, when encounter a=2; look for variable a
+5. If yes, use
+6. If no,
+7. If none at all, error

+RHS lookup, lookup value
+console.log(a);

+- JS Engine looks for closest declared variable, from innermost scope to outermost.
+If variable does not have declaration, it is made global

+  The search is stopped once engine finds variable, hence why value of a variable if the innermost value available

+  JS engine sees variable declaration as two separate statements
+  ex: var a = 2; =>   var a; and a = 2;

+  **ALL** declarations, the var a;, function declaration are executed FIRST before the rest of code.
+This behavior is called "hoisting" because it is similar to pulling the declarations or hoisting it to the top of code

+<a name="hoisting"></a>
 ### Hoisting

+- Two types of declarations:
+  1. function
+  2. variable

+- Hoisting is behavior of JS engine to execute all declaration portions of statements before any other code is executed

+all function and variable declarations

+<a name="varletconst"></a>
+### Var vs Let vs Const

+<a name="closure"></a>
 ### Closure - think of as saving context with variables, like saving global context, but instead a function's local scope and context with its variables, allowing saving and incrementing

 #### **simple**